wrist mechanics online course featured image

 With the HackMotion wrist sensor, you can hit golf balls as usual and have your wrist angles and positions measured throughout the swing.

 The most valuable information here is the ability to see if your wrist motion compares to that of the best ball strikers in the game.
-In addition, you can track your progress from one practice session to the next.

-How do I Know if My Wrist Angle is Correct?
+How Do I Know if My Wrist Angle is Correct?

 Can Improving Wrist Angles Make You a Better Golfer?